 “You ever wanna grab a beer or anything…” he offered, his eyes still not meeting Dan’s.

 The subject was making Jimmy uncomfortable, and Dan didn’t want to hear it anyway, so he just backed up.
-Visibly relieved, Jimmy went back to work and Dan turned his truck around and drove around the lake to the cabin.
+Visibly relieved, Jimmy went back to work.
+Dan turned his truck around and drove around the lake to the cabin.
 He wished all of the conversations people forced on him about Millie could be that short.
 Jimmy had said everything that needed to be said.
 A million well-thought-out words would never make Dan feel better, or bring his wife back.
-Talking in excess just drug out the pain.
+Talking in excess just prolonged the pain.

 Dan parked beside the cabin and opened the door for Dolly.
 As she ran off through the tall weeds, straight to the lake, Dan stayed behind and unloaded their gear.
 There wasn’t much, only his travel mug, duffle bag, his old toolbox and the pot holding Millie’s rosebush.
 He carried everything inside in one trip, flipping on the light switch with his elbow as he walked in.

-He squeezed past the small table with two mismatched chairs pushed up to it, and headed for the sleeping area.
+He squeezed past the small dining table with two mismatched chairs, and headed for the sleeping area.
 The double bed was freshly made.
-A stack of clean towels and washcloths sat neatly arranged on top of the dresser that sat just outside the bathroom door.
-The cabin smelled fresh, and it was cleaner than he could ever remember it being.
+Clean towels and washcloths had been neatly stacked on top of the dresser that sat just outside the bathroom door.
+The cabin smelled fresh, cleaner than he could ever remember it being.
 He knew exactly who he should thank for it.
 There was only one person who would have gone out of her way to scrub the windowsills and clean the cobwebs from the corners of a hunting cabin—Stacy.

 He pulled his cell phone from his pocket, but still couldn’t bring himself to call her.
 He could imagine her sitting with her phone in her hand, looking out the window, anxiously waiting for him to pull into her driveway.
 He could see her brow furrowed in worry as she chewed her bottom lip.
 He hated knowing he was causing her more pain by not showing up like he’d promised, but he couldn’t.
 Now he couldn’t even bring himself to call and say, “Thank-you.”